INFORMSJoC/2022.0275/README.md

 ## Description

-This repository aims to showcase the effectiveness of our proposed regret-minimizing mechanism (see [Regret Minimization and Separation in Multi-Bidder Multi-Item Auctions](LINK TO BE ADDED)) against various benchmark mechanisms.
+This repository aims to showcase the effectiveness of our proposed regret-minimizing mechanism against various benchmark mechanisms.

 ## Content